esqilin/whirlviz/README.md

 4. Run the development server: `npm run start` or `yarn run start`
 5. Open your browser and go to `http://localhost:9773`

+## USAGE

+You can connect any MIDI device supported by your operating system.
+The computer keyboard can be used too, but at this time, only the German layout is supported:
+Keys Q through P and Y through M are the white piano keys C4 - E6.
+The black keys are the rows above them.

 ## License

 This project is licensed under the [ISC License](LICENSE).